Oriental Land Company: History

 In 2000, OLC formed Ikspiari Co., Ltd. to run Ikspiari.

 Even though the Disney Stores maintained strong sales, mounting cost of sales and operation and the loss of key executives who had driven the Disney Stores to success led The Walt Disney Company to convert the Disney Stores into a licensed operation.
 The Japanese stores were sold to the company in April 2002 and placed into Retail Networks Co., Ltd. subsidiary.

-In October 2008, Oriental Land Company announced that it and Disney had shelved plans for a new Disney complex in a major Japanese city.
+In October 2008, Oriental Land announced that it and Disney had shelved plans for a new Disney complex in a major Japanese city.
 The company and Disney had spent more than a year studying an urban-style amusement facility for 2010 or later, but ended planning due to low profits expected versus the investment.
 The firm said it would continue to explore possibilities for a new business, which might not involve Disney.

-The Oriental Land Company announced an agreement that it would sell Retail Networks Co., Ltd., its Japanese Disney Stores, back to The Walt Disney Company.
+Oriental Land announced an agreement that it would sell Retail Networks Co., Ltd., its Japanese Disney Stores, back to The Walt Disney Company.
 Disney took over beginning on March 31, 2010, Retail Networks Co., Ltd., Oriental Land Company subsidiary owning the Disney Stores in Japan.
 OLC's hotel subsidiary, Milial Resort Hotels Co., Ltd. purchased on the Brighton Corporation, another hotel company.